Thursday, August 30, 2012

 Starting with a design I did for a friend of mine.
 In the first draft phase I wanted to make a simple / classy design that said high-end yet personified the company name.
 The client / friend nixed all my first drafts and decided to have a logo that incorporated actual telephone poles from a photo he took.
 I advised against this but it was his vision.
 He ended up with a scene, that incorporated a font treatment, that looked good on business cards, stickers, t-shirts, and a van but it was not what I would call an actual logo or identity.

 Colt Ford was a client I did some spec work for though a promo merchandise vendor.
-I saw his t-shirts and slapped together logo and thought I could make something cleaner and more classy.
+I saw his t-shirts, slapped together this logo, and thought I could make something cleaner and more classy.
 The look I was going for fed off the identities for Colt (.45) and Ford Motor Company.
 In the end his merch style was gritty and dirty looking which probably lead to the demise of this logo.

 Perpetual Groove was an odd situation.
 The client loved the logo and I really liked it too.
 It was a new clean, more thoughtful direction for their identity.
 The band Perpetual Groove was ready to move with this when they had a sudden management change and we never heard from them again.